unora-project/unora-project.github.io/docs/quests/circles/circle_2/ice_wall.md

 - Inside of the cave, walk to 8,5 to spawn the Abomination and slay it
     - I was able to slay it as a solo 46 Wizard very easily

-!!! note
+!!! note ""

 You'll be notified that the spawn is on cooldown if you attempt to spawn it within the 22 hour cooldown period.

+!!! note ""

 - Return to Lilia and select "It is dead." to complete the **final** part of the quest and receive the final 100,000 experience